The Sinking of the Lisbon Maru

 There was nothing to identify the Lisbon Maru as carrying POWs and sadly she was torpedoed.
 The events which followed being one of many tragic episodes of the war in the Far East.

-In October 2021 a memorial was unveiled at the National Memorial Arboretum (NMA) in Alrewas near Lichfield, Stafforshire, England and in March 2025 the UK première of Fang Li's documentary film "The Sinking of the Lisbon Maru" was shown in London.
-The men on board who lost their lives and those who survived finally receiving the recognition they deserved.
+In October 2021 a memorial was unveiled at the National Memorial Arboretum (NMA) in Alrewas near Lichfield, Staffordshire, England, in May 2025 another memorial was unveiled in Zhoushan China and in March 2025 the UK première of Fang Li's documentary film "The Sinking of the Lisbon Maru" was shown in London.